 These brahmin and their followers were (and still are) obsessed with the belief that there must be a better world than the one we live in and that place is controlled by a creator who made all things, including the fucked up mess they see themselves in.
 To the true believer, the solution for enabling a transition to this better place – heaven (and out of hell) – is prayer: to petition this creator for help.
 Some people were better at petitioning than others so they were appointed (or appointed themselves) to be intermediaries or channels to this creator.

-The faithful are then presented with an hierarchical universe structured on three levels; at the top sits (or lies if you’re a buddhist) the creator of all things good and evil, including the world that these faithful want relief from; the middle is inhabited by a brahmin class that act as go-betweens and aggregators of communal complaints, desires, and money that ideally are channeled back up to the creator (capitalism in its purest form); and at the bottom the lumpen precariat of long suffering petitioners who just want a better life; to be freed from the hell-on-earth they believe was imposed on them by others but in fact was enabled by themselves because of their own self-perceptions.
+The faithful are then presented with an hierarchical universe structured on three levels; at the top sits (or lies if you’re a buddhist) the creator of all things good and evil, including the world that these faithful want relief from; the middle is inhabited by a brahmin class that act as go-betweens and aggregators of communal complaints, desires, and money that ideally are channeled back up to the creator (capitalism in an incipient guise); and at the bottom the lumpen precariat of long suffering petitioners who just want a better life; to be freed from the hell-on-earth they believe was imposed on them by others but in large part was enabled by themselves because “god planned it”.

 So the lumpen pray for redemption (from what?) and salvation (from whom?) and enlightenment (now that’s something to pray for).
-But here is where this “hologram” collapses under it own weight.
+But here is where this “holygram” collapses under it own weight.

 The assumption is that the creator, as an all powerful entity, can only be “reached” by acts of intersession from the brahmin class whom act to channel the pleadings for mercy from the faithful.
 But if these pleadings, these prayers can change the “mind” of an all knowing and all powerful creator, then who is more powerful?
-Certainly not a creator whose only creation might be just a light show.
+Certainly not a creator whose only creation might just be a light show featuring icons that may no longer exist.
 The main question then remains: “who created whom?”

 We are all gods.
 We give both objects of desire and ourselves – power.
 The reason for living is to understand that power and learn how to use it.
 If you want to change things, change them.
 Don’t pray for someone else to do it for you.